- Peter Drucker

 P.S.
 Beyond advertising, why not sell standard stencils of reindeer to people for their driveways to deck them out for the holiday season?

-- Most goods and services are bought with cash (or the promise of cash, but that is a different post).
+Here is my theory: "Everything (every product or service sold) is a commodity."- Most goods and services are bought with cash (or the promise of cash, but that is a different post).
 Even those bought through barter arrangements often use the cash value as a medium for setting fair exchange rates.

 - That cash could be used to buy any other good or service.
 Something marketers know as indirect or alternative competition.
 This is even more pronounced today than ever before because every local purchase is now competiting for resources with every purchase that can be made online.